Green-Elk/kajgps/README.md

 ## Purpose of kaj**foto** ##

-Testing how to make ä change
+Testing how to make änöther change - commit and push at the same time

 kaj**foto** is directed at users who at times feel **more productive at the command level** than when constrained by having to use the mouse.